syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Changing the indent column width
+## Changing the Indent Column Width
 The width of IndentColumn in SfDataGrid can be customized by using [IndentColumnWidth](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~IndentColumnWidth.html#) property as like below.
 {% tabs %}
 {% highlight c# %}